Diploma of Music Industry (Performance)

 Financial assistance: http://www.sydneytafe.edu.au/courses/financial-assistance

-The Diploma of Music Industry (PERFORMANCE) is for musicians and singers who want to become better and songwriting, performing, improvisation, theory, improvisation and advancing their career.
+This Diploma of Music Industry (Performance) is for musicians and singers who want to become better at songwriting, performance, improvisation, theory, making records and advancing their career.

 Units of Study

 |UOS VSL-Diploma of Music Industry||2017/10/09||2017/12/03||2017/11/06||$1015.00|